-Moreover, the PSAs, which were strongly favored by IOCs as the most investor-friendly and stable instrument, underwent cardinal changes in favor of the State, and more changes are pending.
-The legal regime for upstream activities in Ukraine continues to be divided into more traditional Licensing Regime, with Subsoil Licenses (referred to in legislation as "special permits" to use Subsoil) generally offered at auctions, and the alternative PSA Regime under which the investor obtains the rights to use Subsoil under a production sharing agreement.
+The legal regime for upstream activities in Ukraine continues to be divided into more traditional Licensing Regime, with Subsoil Licenses (referred to in legislation as "special permits" to use Subsoil) generally offered at auctions, and the alternative PSA Regime under which the investor obtains the rights to use Subsoil under a production sharing agreement concluded with the State.

-The legislation for the Licensing Regime remains confusing, conflicting, unstable and archaic.
-In fact Ukrainian laws and regulations, including in the area of Subsoil use, are drafted in such a complicated and legalistic language that for international investors it is sometimes very hard to understand the simplest provisions.
+We note that Ukrainian laws and regulations, including in the area of Subsoil use, are drafted in such a complicated and legalistic language that for international investors it is sometimes very hard to understand the simplest provisions.
 We probably need a glossary of simplified terms, and in this article we sacrifice some accuracy in terminology for the sake of describing the current legal regime in comprehensible language.